Our air nozzles, air knives and air blow guns are designed to reduce sound levels and improve the efficiency of blowing with compressed air.

 3. In terms of manufacturing, Silvent’s latest generation of patented air nozzles are complicated products that not only include a central Laval nozzle, but also where the entire discharge series is based on Laval technology.
 Each Laval nozzle works together with the others.
 The design, location and discharge angles of Laval nozzles are intended to optimize the conversion of the compressed air’s potential energy into directed, concentrated kinetic energy.
 This results in a unique combination of fully utilized compressed air and the lowest possible sound level.

-Today, Silvent has a number of safety air guns – Pro One, Pro One+ and 767-L – that are equipped with the new generation patented air nozzles.
-The safety air guns have characteristics that would have been impossible to provide just a few years ago.
+Today, Silvent has a number of air blow guns – Pro One, Pro One+ and 767-L – that are equipped with the new generation patented air nozzles.
+The air blow guns have characteristics that would have been impossible to provide just a few years ago.
 In order for the work to be as efficient as possible, all research, development and product development at Silvent takes place in close collaboration with key customers.

 We’ll be glad to help you with a proposal to improve your application.
 Begin by answering the 8 questions below and we’ll get back to you as soon as we can.